Friendly Persuasion (1956 film): Plot

-The film returns to its lighter tone as the Quakers try to maintain their ways, despite the temptations of amusements at a county fair, and a new organ (which Jess buys over Eliza's opposition), but one is always reminded that the Confederate Army is drawing closer.
-On a business trip, Jess acquires a new horse from the widow Hudspeth (Marjorie Main), and is finally able to defeat Sam in their weekly horse race.
-One day, Jess is cultivating his fields and notices an immense cloud of smoke on the horizon produced by the burning of buildings.
-Josh soon arrives and tells them the neighboring community has been reduced to ash and corpses.
+Meanwhile, the Quakers try to maintain their ways, despite the temptations of amusements at a county fair, and a new organ (which Jess buys over Eliza's opposition).
+On a business trip, Jess acquires a new horse from the widow Hudspeth, and defeats Sam in their weekly horse race.
+One day, Jess is cultivating his fields and notices a cloud of smoke on the horizon produced by the burning of buildings.
+Josh arrives and tells them the neighboring community has been reduced to ash and corpses.
 Josh believes that he must fight, a conviction that threatens to destroy the family.
-Eliza tells him that by turning his back to their religion he's turning his back on her, but Jess sees things a different way.
+Eliza tells him that by turning his back on their religion he is turning his back on her, but Jess sees things a different way.
 Josh finds himself on the front line of the battle to stop the advance of the raiders, and only fires his gun when the man next to him is wounded.
 Meanwhile, Jess is reluctant to fight, only picking up a rifle and riding off towards the fighting when the family horse gallops back to the farm riderless.

 When Confederates arrive at the farm, with only Eliza and the younger children present, the family and the farm are saved when Eliza greets them on the porch and welcomes them to take all the food and animals they want and feeds them in their kitchen.
 As Jess finds Sam Jordan dying he is bushwhacked by a "Reb".
 He plays possum and when the Confederate soldier approaches he struggles with him and takes away his gun, but ultimately lets him go free and unhurt.
 He then finds Josh injured and brings him home.
-Each member of the family faces the question of whether it is ever right to engage in violence.